quicwg/base-drafts/draft-ietf-quic-qpack.md

 header block that references the dynamic table until that header block is acknowledged by the decoder (see {{header-acknowledgement}}).

-### Blocked Dynamic Table Insertions {#blocked-insertion}
+### Limits on Dynamic Table Insertions {#blocked-insertion}

-A dynamic table entry is considered blocking and cannot be evicted until its insertion has been acknowledged and there are no outstanding unacknowledged references to the entry.
-In particular, a dynamic table entry that has never been referenced can still be blocking.
+A dynamic table entry cannot be evicted immediately after insertion, even if it has never been referenced.
+Once the insertion of a dynamic table entry has been acknowledged and there are no outstanding unacknowledged references to the entry, the entry becomes evictable.

-An encoder MUST NOT insert an entry into the dynamic table (or duplicate an existing entry) if doing so would evict a blocking entry.
-In order to avoid this, an encoder that uses the dynamic table has to keep track of blocking entries.
+An encoder MUST NOT insert an entry into the dynamic table (or duplicate an existing entry) unless all entries that would be evicted are evictable.
+In order to avoid this, an encoder that uses the dynamic table has to keep track of whether each entry is currently evictable or not.

-Note:
-: A blocking entry is unrelated to a blocked stream, see {{blocked-streams}}.

-#### Avoiding Blocked Insertions
+#### Avoiding Prohibited Insertions

 To ensure that the encoder is not prevented from adding new entries, the encoder can avoid referencing entries that are close to eviction.
 Rather than